 Computational Systems Biology

-With a development of omics technologies, it becomes imperative to systematically analyze all biological components (genes, mRNA, proteins and metabolites).
-To attain this task, we have developed a clustering algorithm (DPClus) to extract highly connected clusters.
+With the development of omics technologies, it has become imperative to systematically analyze all biological components (genes, mRNA, proteins and metabolites).
+To meet this challenge, we have developed a clustering algorithm (DPClus, BiClus) to extract highly connected clusters.

-Cell consists of a couple of thounsands molecules.
+Cells consist of a few thousand molecules.
 Of those, metabolites are mainly produced by enzymatic reactions.
-The objective of metabolome analysis is to comprehensively find out particular metabolites which affect the cellular networks.
-As metabolome analysis platform, we have developed a species-metabolite database, KNApSAcK, covered almost all reported metabolites.
-Now, 50,048 metabolites and 101,500 species-metabolite relationships are accumulated.
+The objective of metabolome analysis is to comprehensively identify which particular metabolites affect cellular networks.
+As a metabolome analysis platform, we have developed a species-metabolite database, KNApSAcK, covering almost all reported metabolites.
+To date, 50,048 metabolites and 101,500 species-metabolite relationships have been accumulated.
+We could extract metabolic pathway information using Molecular Graph Convolution Neural Networks MGCNN).